General information and tips for prospective fellowship applicants

 Public Policy & International Affairs (PPIA) Fellowship

-• For juniors in any academic field with strong interest in public and/or international affairs and desire to prepare for professional roles in the field by pursuing master's degree.
-Program targets students from historically under-represented groups, but applications also welcome from any individual who can demonstrate commitment to PPIA's diversity goals.
+• For juniors in any academic field with a strong interest in public and/or international affairs and a desire to prepare for professional roles in the field by pursuing a master's degree.
+The program targets students from historically underrepresented groups, but applications are also welcome from any individual who can demonstrate commitment to PPIA's diversity goals.
 All PPIA participating universities accept applications from U.S. citizens and permanent residents; Princeton and Carnegie Mellon will also accept applications from international students.

-• Program includes full tuition and stipend for Junior Summer Institute (JSI) at a participating university, GRE preparation, partial funding for graduate school, internships, and other professional development opportunities.
+• The program includes full tuition and stipend for Junior Summer Institute (JSI) at a participating university, GRE preparation, partial funding for graduate school, internships, and other professional development opportunities.

 • Application available online and usually due early November.